 Buying local is a great way to buy healthy food at a better price, and to connect with season.
 In season food is at its peak freshness and maximum nutrition.
 Supporting local farmers growing healthy food, is not only good for us but the environment and the economy of your local community.

 All these facts are fresh in my mind, because outside of this mama blog I have another project.
 A project to help small farmers sell their products and for us to find them easier.
 So, I am very passionate about this subject.
 Responsibly grown real food truly has been my saving grace to getting my health back.

 There’s are often more local food in your area, than you may be aware of.
 This was true for me, trying to locate locally grown food isn’t always simple.
 This is why, I am working on a project to improve finding local food.
 I want to know do you feel this way too?
 Do you find it rough to find locally grown food?

 Would you like to buy more food locally?

 Do you find it difficult to find local food?

 What would make it easier for you to buy more food locally?

-There's many reasons I choose to buy local, and not everything I need is found locally but we do our best.
+There are many reasons I choose to buy local, and not everything I need is found locally but we do our best.
 I feel most comfortable knowing my food was grown well and respectfully, that my money is helping others and going back into the community.
-As a single mom, I know about budget.
+As a single mom I know about budget.